-Nustar Energy L.P.
+Norfolk Souther Corporation (NYSE:NSC), Nustar Energy L.P.
 (NYSE:NS) - Norfolk Southern's CEO Says "Atlanta" In A Video To Employees About Relocation

 About the only thing left is the formal announcement, or a shocking about-face.

 A video released to Norfolk Southern Corp.
-(Nyse: NS) employees last Thursday--one that is not publicly released by the company on its web page--was obtained by the Virginian-Pilot, Norfolk's daily newspaper.
+(Nyse: NSC) employees last Thursday--one that is not publicly released by the company on its web page--was obtained by the Virginian-Pilot, Norfolk's daily newspaper.
 And that video makes clear that barring a major shift, Norfolk Southern is moving its headquarters to Atlanta.

 In the video, company CEO Jim Squires said NS is "considering the consolidation of our Norfolk headquarters into Atlanta, but only if many aspects can be resolved to make sense for Norfolk Southern, its shareholders, and its employees," according to the newspaper's story.